Nasi Uduk Betawi

 - sea salt1 1/2 tsp

-- sugar1/2 tsp
+- sugar or palm sugar1/2 tsp

-- pandan leaves2 large
+- fresh or frozen pandan leaves2 large

-- galangal1 oz
+- galangal1 inch

-- fresh ginger1 oz
+- fresh ginger1 inch

 Method